uqlibrary/technology-training/R/reports/reports.md

 output formats.

-If you want to change the size of your visualisations, you can tweak the width and height with chunk options.
-However, you make that consistent for all your figures, by using an extra default option in the setup chunk (the one that contains the `{r setup, include=FALSE}` header, at the top of the document).
+If you want to change the size of your visualisations, you can tweak the width and height with chunk options like `fig-width: 8`.
+However, to make that consistent for all your figures, better use an extra default option in the YAML header.
 For example:

-    knitr::opts_chunk$set(fig.width = 8)
+    format:
+      html:
+        fig-width: 8
+        fig-height: 6

 ## Update the report